admarspia/AutoFlow-Rentals/README.md

     Admin Features: Admins can manage car listings and users directly from the admin panel.

-Deployment

-The application is deployed using Heroku for the backend and Netlify for the frontend.
-You can view the live demo here:

-    Frontend (Netlify)
-    Backend (Heroku)

-Contributing

 We welcome contributions to this project!
 If you find a bug or want to add a feature, please follow these steps: